boussaffawalid/symphonica/README.md

 # tensorflow-music

-Machine learning components forked from IISourceII and TensorFlow Magenta
+Machine learning components forked from llSourcell and TensorFlow Magenta